 Viewed from a distance, the toe piles appear corroded and abraded, and some piles had become detached from the adjacent concrete toe.
 An underwater inspection and boat survey is recommended as voids through the piles could lead to loss of fill material and destabilisation of the wall.
-Flood boards noted in the 2014 and 2016 reports remain, corrosion was noted to fixing bolts.
+Flood boards noted in previous reports remain, corrosion was noted to fixing bolts.